jocelynjoel/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-task 7  prints n elements of an array of integers, followed by a new line. task 8copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest. task 9 copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.
+task 7  prints n elements of an array of integers, followed by a new line. task 8copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest. task 9 copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest. task 10 function that convert a string to an integer.